cduvallet/microbiomeHD/README.md

 If you have Anaconda, you can manually install feather first by typing `conda install feather-format -c conda-forge` and then re-run `pip install`.

+You also need to install the NCBI EDirect command line tools for making the tree.
+Instructions on how to do that are on the NCBI [documentation](https://www.ncbi.nlm.nih.gov/books/NBK179288/).

 Then you just run make:

 `make`